 Marinading your fillets before cooking is a good way to infuse salmon with extra flavour.
 Lemon pairs well with salmon as do herbs such as dill, parsley rosemary and garlic.
 Or go for an oriental vibe with ginger, chili, soy sauce or a teriyaki marinade.

 Looking for inspiration for great meal ideas?
-Take a look through our collection of delicious salmon recipes.
+Take a look through our collection of delicious salmon recipes, or see what recipes you can make with smoked salmon.